kilianjj/orienteering/README.md

-# Orienteering Path Planning
+## Orienteering Path Planning
-Use A* algorithm on terrain data to plan fastest route between POIs.
-Also provides visualization of the algorithm.
+Solves for the shortest path, in terms of time, between two points in an area with terrains having different difficulty/speeds associated with them.

-## Features:
+Provides a visualization of the algorithm running.

 ## Examples:
 Constant terrain type with obstacles: